ZMA, the supplement that supposedly increases Testosterone levels.

 Zinc is one of the 24 micronutrients essential for survival and is found, for example, in meat and eggs.

 Zinc is easily lost through sweat, and can be a smart supplement for people who sweat a lot during training, or during the summer, when temperatures rise.

 The most common dose found in ZMA formulas is 30mg.

-We now turn to Magnesium.
+We now move on to Magnesium.